saVmc/AARPG-Game/README.md

 # Godot Game Project - 2024

 This repo contains a ***very bugged*** beta version of *Ryuu's Quest* game made entirely with the Godot Engine.
-Used for sharing and testing. ## Not the final version!
+Used for sharing and testing.

+# Not the final, working version!

 ## Overview